I’m telling you a secret: “Eat one tablespoon of honey before bedtime! It’s one of the best foods that fuel your brain over night.”

 How is glycogen made?

-give honey to your liverThe liver makes glycogen and stores it.
-Its storage capacity is of about 75 grams.
-Of course it can be bigger for a bigger person.
-It goes somewhere between 60 and 110 grams.
-In the rest time, like during the night, the liver releases like 10 grams per hour, to the brain, red blood cells and kidneys.
-6.5 grams go to the brain and 3.5 grams go the kidneys and red blood cells.
-The brain will last on this fuel between 6 to 8 hours, meaning our period of night sleep.
+The liver makes glycogen and stores it.
+Its storage capacity is about 75 grams.
+Of course, it can be bigger for a bigger person.
+It weighs somewhere between 60 and 110 grams.
+In the rest of the time, like during the night, the liver releases like 10 grams per hour, to the brain, red blood cells, and kidneys.
+6.5 grams go to the brain, and 3.5 grams go to the kidneys and red blood cells.
+The brain will last on this fuel for between 6 and 8 hours, meaning our period of night sleep.

 It gets obvious then, that the moment we go to bed, our liver should have its storage full, so it can supply first the brain and then the others, with glycogen.

-These amazing foods are: fruits, some vegetables and honey.
+These amazing foods are: fruits, some vegetables, and honey.

 Isn’t the food we eat enough for the brain?

 It is.
 At least during daytime.
 If we eat correctly, have two main meals and 2 snacks, varied, healthy and less processed.
-(But in our tumultuous daily life things are different.)
+(But in our tumultuous daily lives, things are different.)
 The brain takes its liver glycogen from the food we eat.

 What happens over night?

 Lately so many diets are telling us not to eat in the evening.
 Or eat a salad, or a yogurt.
-Will our liver makes its 75 grams of glycogen out of a yogurt?
+Will our liver make 75 grams of glycogen out of yogurt?
 Not even close!
-So what is it going to happen?
+So what is going to happen?
 The brain will get the message from the liver: no more glycogen.
-What does the brain do?
-Initiates a protective measure called “metabolic stress”.
-It will trigger the stress hormones, adrenalin and cortisol, which will wake us up and send us to eat.
-So we eat again.

-Night after night this will turn into what is called “chronic brain starvation“.
+Night after night, this will turn into what is called “chronic brain starvation“.

-brain fed with liver glycogenIsn’t the brain sleeping at night, like the whole body?
+Isn’t the brain sleeping at night, like the whole body?

 So, what if we wake up in the night and eat a little?

 Is not only that we eat a little.
 The brain crying for help translates into this metabolic stress.
 During it, the adrenal glands will release stress hormones, adrenalin and cortisol, which will affect the entire body and wake us up to eat.
 When this metabolic stress is repeated too many times, it will affect almost every organ in our body.
-This leads to interrelated conditions affecting all our body, producing from sleep deprivation, fatigue, weight gain, to depression, glucose intolerance, type 2 diabetes, increased blood pressure, atherosclerosis, cardiovascular diseases, thyroid disease, neuropathy, Alzheimer’s and so on.

 The solution?